 It’s home to a ton of activities, like the Freedom Trail and Faneuil Hall, the JFK Museum, and the Boston Commons and Public Garden, as well as some of the best Italian and seafood restaurants in the country.
 Be sure to eat at Zaftigs for the best brunch in the city!
 It’s wicked!

 For more travel tips on Boston, check out these posts:

 Vegas, baby, Vegas!
 A lot of people are turned off by the bright lights and gambling, but Vegas is much more than the casinos, expensive clubs, and hotels on the famous Strip.
 There’s incredible hiking nearby at Red Rocks National Park, a growing art scene, a booming tech scene thanks to Tony Hsieh’s Downtown Project, and lots of concerts and shows.

-For more travel tips on Las Vegas, check out these posts:
+For more travel tips on Las Vegas, these articles can help: